NEW YORK (AP) -- It's the Goldilocks market.

 Those fears from last summer of another U.S. recession?
 A distant memory.
 Investors have poured a record $17 billion into mutual funds that buy junk bonds in 2012, according to Lipper Inc., a financial data provider.

-There was plenty of good news this week.
+There was plenty of good news last week.
 Unemployment claims fell to 351,000, matching a four-year low.
 The Federal Reserve signaled that the economic recovery was gaining steam.

-Apple rose 7 percent just this week and closed Friday at $585.
+Apple rose 7 percent last week alone and closed Friday at $585.
 Just a year and a half ago, it was trading at half that price.
 And the Nasdaq broke through 3,000 for the first time since the dot-com days more than a decade ago.

 Jack Ablin, chief investment officer of Harris Private Bank, is optimistic stocks will keep climbing.
 Still, he plans to start selling when the S&P 500 hits 1,450, less than 4 percent higher.